TWUOnline/FAR-Centres/Courses/627-schedule.md

 [http://youtu.be/9GN7nN6YnXg](http://youtu.be/9GN7nN6YnXg);   [http://youtu.be/1oz1oPE34OM](http://youtu.be/1oz1oPE34OM);
 [http://youtu.be/EHy76iHn3Ls](http://youtu.be/EHy76iHn3Ls);  [http://youtu.be/4IB7OhP6k28](http://youtu.be/4IB7OhP6k28)

 Post your response to the Discussion Question and respond to others
-Jan.
-2-3

-Jan.
-4-6
-Week 2
+###

-Power, Self-Directed Learning, Transformative Learning
+### Week 2 Power, Self-Directed Learning, Transformative Learning

-Readings
+#### Readings

-Text or Article
-Chapters/Pages
-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults.
+Brookfield, S. \(2013\). _Powerful techniques for teaching adults_.

-Sandlin, J., Redmon Wright R., Clark C. \(2013\).
-Reexamining Theories of Adult Learning and Adult Development through the Lenses of Public Pedagogy.
-Adult Education Quarterly 63:3, 14-16.

 Chaps.
 1 and 4

-Note that only certain pages have been assigned for the Sandlin article.
+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley. \*Chapters 4 and 5 pp. 61-101

+Sandlin, J., Redmon Wright R., Clark C. \(2013\).
+Reexamining Theories of Adult Learning and Adult Development through the Lenses of Public Pedagogy. _Adult Education Quarterly 63_:3, 14-16. \*\*Note that only certain pages have been assigned.
 You read part last week and focus on a different section this week.

-Assigned Work
+#### Assigned Learning Activities

-Assignment Name & Notes
-Due Date
-Read Welcome to week 2 notes and Brookfield text
+Read Welcome to week 2 notes, Brookfield text and Merriam & Bierema text

 Go back to Sandlin article and read pages 14-16; read Espiritu article

-Post your answer to discussion question and interact in the Forum
+Post your answer to discussion question and respond to others

 Submit Reading Response to Dropbox
-Jan.
-8-9

-Jan.
-10-12

-Jan.
-13
-Week 3
-Experience, Emotions and Motivation
+### **Weeks 3 and 4 **

+### **Experience, Emotions, Motivation, Body and Spirit in Adult Education**

+**\*Note this is a two week span; there is more reading on these important topics**

-Readings
+#### Readings

-Text or Article
-Chapters/Pages
-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults.
+Brookfield, S. \(2013\). _Powerful techniques for teaching adults_. \*Chapter 8

+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley.
+Chapters 6, 7, 8 and 9  pp. 104-188

-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons
+Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips _\(4th ed.\).
+Hoboken, New Jersey: John Wiley & Sons \*Chapters 4, 5, 6

 Powerpoint about change

-Chap.
-8

-Chaps.
-4,5,6
-Assigned Work
+#### Assigned Learning Activities

-Assignment Name & Notes
-Due Date
-Read ‘Welcome to Week 3’ notes, View video ‘Chaos Theory’ and read Brookfield
+Read ‘Welcome to Week 3’ notes, View video ‘Chaos Theory’ and read Brookfield, Merriam & Bierema texts

 Read through the powerpoint about Change